jakkkc/syriatel_Telecoms/README.md

 ![](download.png)
 # syriatel_Telecoms
 ## Overview
-Customer churn is a significant concern for Syriatel as it directly impacts revenue and growth.
-This project aims to identify the factors contributing to customer churn and provide actionable insights to reduce churn rates.
-By understanding these factors, Syriatel can tailor its services to improve customer satisfaction and retention.
+This project focuses on analyzing and predicting customer churn for Syriatel, a telecommunications company.
+Customer churn is when customers stop using the company's services, which impacts revenue and growth.
+By identifying factors contributing to churn, Syriatel can develop strategies to improve customer retention.

 ## Objectives
 Identify the main factors driving customer churn at Syriatel.